-For those who like the fast relief from smoking but want to avoid the potential risks, vaporization is a nice option.
+Vaporization is an excellent option for those who like fast relief from smoking but want to avoid the potential risks.

 With vaporization, you’re still limited to inhalation as the primary method of getting cannabis into your system.
-When you inhale cannabis, the bioavailability of THC averages about 30%.
-That means that you can use about 30% of the THC you consume.
+When you inhale cannabis, the bioavailability of THC averages about 30%, which means that you can use about 30% of the THC you consume.

 Further, inhaled cannabis goes directly from the lungs to the bloodstream to the brain.
-Other methods like edible cannabis force the THC to be metabolized in a different way, causing different effects in your body.
+Other methods, like edible cannabis, force the THC to be metabolized differently, causing different effects in your body.

 This THC metabolite is four to five times more psychoactive than THC.
 It also can cross the blood-brain barrier more easily.
 This means that you’ll get one powerful high from an edible.

-Of course, to make edibles work, you need to decarboxylate (heat) your cannabis before consuming.
+Of course, to make edibles work, you need to decarboxylate (heat) your cannabis before consuming it.
 Heating cannabis improves the bioavailability of the psychoactive.

 If baked goods aren’t your thing, cannabis oils are another great option.
 Medical cannabis oil is a highly concentrated cannabis extraction.

 However, the ideal way to consume cannabis is with a little bit of fat.
-Cannabis resin itself is made of lipids (fats) and cannabinoids are fat-soluble, meaning that they are broken down by fat and not water.
+Cannabis resin is made of lipids (fats), and cannabinoids are fat-soluble, meaning that they are broken down by fat and not water.

-Infusing cannabis extract with a carrier oil like coconut or MCT (medium-chain triglyceride) oil can improve the bioavailability of the product.
+Infusing cannabis extract with a carrier oil like coconut or MCT (medium-chain triglyceride) oil can improve the product’s bioavailability.

-Unlike all of the other methods of consumption, consuming cannabis raw is the only way to preserve cannabinoid acids.
+Unlike all of the other consumption methods, consuming cannabis raw is the only way to preserve cannabinoid acids.

-Prior to heating, THC is actually found as delta9-tetrahydrocannabinoilic acid (THCA).
+Before heating, THC is found as delta9-tetrahydrocannabinoilic acid (THCA).
 Other cannabinoids are also found in their acid form as well.

-Similarly, applying any sort of heat transforms these acids into a slightly different molecule.
+Similarly, applying heat transforms these acids into a slightly different molecule.
 For example, nonpsychoactive THCA becomes psychoactive THC.

 When you consume raw cannabis, you can consume hundreds of times more cannabinoids than you can when you heat the herb.
-This is because the raw, cannabinoid acids are used differently in the body and do not directly engage the cannabinoid receptors in the same way that the psychoactive substance does.
+The raw cannabinoid acids are used differently in the body and do not directly engage the cannabinoid receptors as the psychoactive substance does.

-In fact, a rodent study examining oral THCA consumption have failed to detect any psychoactive THC.
-Rather, metabolites of the acid seemed to stay in acid from throughout the process.
+In fact, a rodent study examining oral THCA consumption has failed to detect any psychoactive THC.
+Instead, metabolites of the acid seemed to stay in acid throughout the process.
 More studies on the benefits of THCA and how it works in the body are sorely needed.

 The most common way of consuming raw cannabis is through juices and smoothies.